-- Requirement to maintain adequate business insurance throughout the contract.
+- The requirement to maintain adequate business insurance throughout the contract.

-- A responsibility for repairing defect work at your own cost and in your own time.
+- Responsibility for repairing defect work at your own cost and in your own time.

-- A responsibility for providing training and equipment in relation to the services provided.
+- Responsibility for providing training and equipment in relation to the services provided.

 What about IR35 assessments?